stefan-b-jakobsson/x16-smc-bootloader/README.md

 Finally, the extended fuse value must be 0xFE to enable self-programming of the flash memory.
 The bootloader cannot work without this setting.

-# Initial programming of the SMC with avrdude
+# Initial Programming of the SMC with Avrdude

 The initial programming of the SMC is done with an external programmer.